Tips and advice

 - Don’t give up

 Even though you may be feeling angry and frustrated, it is important that you stay calm and focus on the main problem.
 Take a few moments to identify the issue that you want to complain about, and what you think should be done to fix it.
 Do not get distracted by minor details.
-Give the agency as much detail as it will need to understand and resolve the problem, but no more.
+Give the organisation as much detail as it will need to understand and resolve the problem, but no more.

 This is particularly important.
 Keep copies of all correspondence you receive and send, and any other important documents or notes.
 This includes details of telephone calls.
-You may need to send further letters or provide more information.
+You may need to send further letters or emails, or provide more information.
 It helps if you can easily find this and have evidence to back up your claims.